pyro-ppl/pyro/docs/source/contrib.epidemiology.rst

 framework implements **inference** via Hamiltonian Monte Carlo, **prediction** of latent variables, and **forecasting** future trajectories.

+For example usage see the `SIR tuorial <http://pyro.ai/examples/contrib/epidemiology/sir.html>`_ .

-For explanation of the underlying machinery in this framework, see the `SIR with HMC tutorial <http://pyro.ai/examples/sir_hcm.html>`_
+For explanation of the underlying inference machinery in this framework, see the `low-level SIR with HMC tutorial <http://pyro.ai/examples/sir_hmc.html>`_ .

 Base Compartmental Model
 ------------------------